 - Use this moment of questioning to predict the future and ask what features they like to see

-Software packing is an interesting subject, as it helps automating software installations.
-The bad thing on Linux is that there are many difference file formats, and building processes.
+Software packing is an interesting subject, as it helps to automate software installations.
+The bad thing on Linux is that there are many different file formats and building processes.
 Before trying to understand them all, make sure that experienced packagers can help you.
 If you don’t do it correctly it might end up in a task which slowly eats up all your time.